SkylineCommunications/dataminer-docs/connector-help/connector_help/World_Weather_Online_Premium.md

 ### Configuration

-The **World Weather Online Premium** driver needs a **premium API Key** from worldweatheronline.com in order to receive weather forecasts.
+The **World Weather Online Premium** connector needs a **premium API Key** from worldweatheronline.com in order to receive weather forecasts.

 ## Usage